molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/archive.md

 Archive is automatically mounted when user navigates to the `/groups/[GROUP]/arc[XX]` folder.
 At that moment storage from remote server gets mounted on the folder.
 It remains accessible until some specific idle time is reached.

-Data-manager account of the specific group is the **only** account that has **read** or **write** access to the archive folder of the group.
-This is to prevent the potential problems of accidentally recalling files online when not needed.
+Data-manager account of the specific group is the **only** account that has **read** and **write** access to the archive folder of the group.
+This is to prevent users accidentally recalling files online when not needed.
 Also to make sure that all the files are stored in correct format (see 'Best practices' below).

 ## 2. Managing data

 After some time, all the files on remote archive server get automatically migrated to the tape.
-When this happens, all the folders and files can be still normally seen in the structure.
-The access to any (sub)directory is possible and `ls` should list the files.
-All the filenames and their permissions and metadata (age, size, ownerhip) can be seen.
+When this happens, entire tree with all the (sub)folders and files can be normally accessed and browsed. `ls` and `cd` commands work just as they work on *regular* filesystem.
+File names, permissions and metadata (age, size, ownerhip) can be listed.

-The difference is that the file content is not directly available anymore - that is, not without calling it back first.
-If anything is done on the file content, like edit (like compressing, edit with vim/nano) or read (with `less`, `cat` or `grep`) then the command will get stuck in order to retrieve the file from the tapes - which take a lot of time.
-During this time the command line will be **stuck** unusable.
+The difference is that the file content is not directly available anymore - until it is recalled.
+If anything is done on the file content (attempt to compress it or modify with vim/nano) or simply read it (with `less`, `cat` or `grep`), will result in the command line **appear stuck**.
+Actually it is waiting for data to be retrieved.
+This takes a long time, since the data is copied from tapes to disks.

 Therefore the correct procedure is to **first stage (recall from the tape) the file, and access the content when it is available again**.